Percy Pig: History

 Percy Pig was created in 1992 and was sold in strawberry, blackcurrant and raspberry flavours.

 After a brief hiatus from the shelves in 1997, the brand returned, and in 2008 the sweets made British Vogue's 2008 hot list at number 11 on the publication's 40 hottest people and trends to watch over the coming months.

-The Percy Pig character appeared in M&S's 2021 Christmas advert voiced by Tom Holland in the character's first speaking appearance.
+The Percy Pig character appeared in M&S's 2021 Christmas advert voiced by actor Tom Holland in the character's first speaking appearance.